DworkinLab/VirtualMorphoMeetup/projections/VirtualMorphMeet_July1_2020_projections.md

 ##      0.739     42.322
 ```

-- note. the function actually doing the correlation IS fast, just not a call to `cor()`
+- Note: the function actually doing the correlation IS fast, just not a call to `cor()`

-- Note for ID to MC and DA. just confirming that for pairwise VC, default is radians not degrees?
+- Note: For pairwise() when requesting angles, default is in radians.

 ## Now you have a bunch of tools!
 - Well you always had most of these, as they are available in a number of R libraries including `geomorph`, `Morpho`, `evolqg` (among others).